What Is The Speed Of Sound In Metres Per Second

 The speed of sound is a critical parameter in many fields of science and engineering.
 In acoustics, it's essential for designing concert halls, musical instruments, and noise control systems.
 Understanding how sound propagates is crucial for creating spaces with optimal sound quality.

 In aviation, the speed of sound is vitally important.
-Aircraft that travel faster than the speed of sound are known as supersonic aircraft.
-As an aircraft approaches the speed of sound, it encounters a phenomenon known as the sound barrier.
+Also, as an aircraft approaches the speed of sound, it encounters a phenomenon known as the sound barrier.
+On top of that, aircraft that travel faster than the speed of sound are known as supersonic aircraft.
 This is where the air in front of the aircraft becomes compressed, creating a shock wave that generates a loud sonic boom.

 The speed of sound also plays a role in underwater acoustics, which is used for sonar (Sound Navigation and Ranging) systems.
 Sonar uses sound waves to detect and locate objects underwater, such as submarines, ships, and marine life.
 The speed of sound in water is affected by temperature, salinity, and pressure, which must be accounted for in sonar calculations.